Computer model locks in Giants vs. Eagles picks, score prediction for NFL Week 8

 The New York Giants will go for a season sweep of the defending Super Bowl champions when they head to Lincoln Financial Field in Week 8 of the 2025 NFL season for a battle with the Philadelphia Eagles.
 The Giants stunned the Eagles on Thursday Night Football in Week 6, 34-17, thanks to three touchdowns from running back Cam Skattebo and an opportunistic defense forcing turnovers at the right time.
 The Eagles have righted the ship since then with a win over the Vikings, while the Giants are trying to rebound after giving up 33 points in the fourth quarter to the Broncos in a stunning collapse.

 Kickoff from Lincoln Financial Field is set for 1 p.m.
 ET, and the Eagles are 7.5-point favorites, according to the latest Giants vs. Eagles odds.
 The over/under for total points scored is 43.5.
+The Eagles are -394 money line favorites (risk $394 to win $100), while the Giants are +308 underdogs.
 Before you make any Eagles vs. Giants picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Giants vs. Eagles at DraftKings Sportsbook, where new users get $300 in bonus bets if your first bet wins and three free months of NBA League Pass: